datadrivers/workshop-terraform/README.md

-# workshop-terraform
+# Terraform Workshop

-This Repository includes the documentation and the code examples for a terraform workshop
+This repository includes the documentation and the code examples for a terraform workshop.

 ## Development